tvdk-sudoku/Year11Notes/content/notes/AEECO - Externalities.md

 - Unintended consequences of economic activity
 - Externalities cause market failure if the price mechanism does not take into account the social costs and benefits of production and consumption

+### Negative Externalities
+- Occurs when production and/or consumption creates an external cost
+- Causes overconsumption/production
+	- Market quantity is greater than optimal quantity
+	- Markte